 How to get there: From the intersection of Route 3 and Route 30 in Tupper Lake follow Route 3 toward Piercefield.
 Continue for just under 7 miles to the launch area on the left.

 Type of launch: Roadside, less than 50 feet, sand and gravel, flat

 Type of water: This is a decent-sized body of water but it doesn’t tend to get the whitecaps and heavy wind that Raquette Pond gets a bit further east.
 The Flow is sheltered due to its narrow passage, but always pay attention to weather.

 As with all bodies of water that allow for motorboats, use caution and be on the lookout.

-Shoreline fishing from this location is very popular especially from the platform of the old bridge.
-Additional shoreline fishing is near the sand boat launch area, but limited to these two locations due to adequate efficient shoreline.
+Shoreline fishing from this location is very popular, especially from the platform of the old bridge.
+Additional shoreline fishing is near the sand boat launch area, but access is limited to these two locations.

 This boat access is best for smaller outboard motor boats.
 It is not adequate for large boats.
 Fishing from the deep portion of the flow which is part of the Raquette River can bring in some serious surprises and some decent fishing outcomes.
 The eastern portion of the lake tends to hold the walleye, and the deep portions of the lake near the center are a great place for bass.